-Recently Ms. Fontaine completed work with Bruce Curtis on Rick Linklater's film "Where'd You Go, Bernadette" based on the best seller by Maria Semple.
-This film was a dream for a decorator as the story chronicles Bernadette's myriad design undertakings as a world-respected architect.
-The environments provide an emotional backbone for her tale of love and near loss.
+Rick Linklater's film Where'd You Go, Bernadette, based on the best seller by Maria Semple, was a dream as the story chronicles Bernadette's myriad design undertakings as a world-renowned architect.
+The environments provide the emotional backbone for her tale of love and near loss.
 Cate Blanchett plays our protagonist whose world, when she stops creating, is teetering on absurdity.
-It was a heady challenge for Fontaine to bring life to the myriad sets spanning the course of 20 years.
+It was a heady challenge for Fontaine to bring life to the myriad sets spanning the course of 20 years

-Immediately before WYGB, Fontaine worked on Linklater's "Last Flag Flying".
-Shot in Pittsburgh for Delaware, Pennsylvania, New York, Boston and New Hampshire, this period piece set in 2003 was another opportunity for Fontaine to demonstrate the subtlety of her craft.
+Prior to that, Fontaine worked on Linklater's Last Flag Flying.
+Shot in Pittsburgh for Delaware, Pennsylvania, New York, Boston and New Hampshire, this period piece set in 2003 was another opportunity for Beauchamp to demonstrate the subtlety of her craft.
 From dive bars to working class homes, her sets all look spot on for the time period and the region.

-One of her most exciting endeavors was working on the U.S. portion of Alejandro González Iñárritu's "The Revenant".
+One of her most exciting endeavors was working on the U.S. portion of Alejandro González Iñárritu's The Revenant.
 She teamed again with Jack Fisk to help create an 1812 Pawnee Indian Village.

-Alexander Payne's Nebraska, allowed Fontaine to showcase the restraint needed to create a quiet glimpse inside the lives of a midwest family.
+Alexander Payne's Nebraska, allowed Fontaine to showcase the restraint needed to create a quiet glimpse inside the lives of a Midwest family.
 That project immediately followed Terrence Malick's Knight of Cups.
 Prior to that she decorated Louis Leterrier's blockbuster Now You See Me, and Jeff Nichols' wonderful film Mud.

-Known for the myriad looks she can achieve, her decorating style ranges from a tasteful melding of masculine metropolitan chic with an understated traditional sensibility, to a quiet, contemporary elegance that remains accessible.
+Known for the myriad looks she can achieve, her design and decorating style ranges from a tasteful melding of masculine metropolitan chic with an understated traditional sensibility, to a quiet, contemporary elegance that remains accessible.